 he / him

-Ray Manji (he / him) knows that for people who identify as male, there can be stigma around talking about mental health and seeking support.
-As someone who identifies as male, he knows personally how hard it can feel to open up or reach out, and he strives to make sure everyone is comfortable with their emotions, themselves and getting help.
-Playing sports his entire life, he also knows how sports may negatively affect one’s mental health, and so he wants to reduce the stigma associated with mental health in sports.
-He wants everyone to know that it’s OK to not be OK, and that there’s help right around the corner.
-At school, Ray has taken many leadership roles as club executive or a member of student council and works toward making his community a better place.
-He volunteers at his local women’s shelter and is a swim instructor at a nearby university!
-In his free time, Ray enjoys lifting weights, watching a LOT of soccer and playing video games.
+Ray Manji (he / him) knows that for people who identify as men, there can especially be a stigma around communicating about mental health and seeking support.
+As someone who identifies as a man, he knows personally how hard it can feel to open up or connect for support, and he strives to help more people feel more comfortable with their emotions, themselves and asking for help.
+Playing sports throughout his life, he knows that the pressures and expectations of sports can affect one’s mental health.
+Due to this, he wants to reduce the stigma associated with talking openly about mental health in sports communities.
+He wants everyone to know you don’t always have to feel “OK,” and that help is available right around the corner.
+At school, Ray has accepted many leadership roles, such as club executive and student council member, and works toward making his community a better place.
+He volunteers at his local women’s shelter and is a swim instructor at a nearby university too.
+In his spare time, Ray enjoys lifting weights, watching soccer and playing video games.

 Rick Aiyer